DMI-WAM

 calculated by the previous run as a 6 hour forecast.

-where the surface roughness everywhere is that of water.
-This enhances the wind
+in which the surface roughness everywhere is assumed to be that of water.

-speed in semi-enclosed areas (bays, fjords, ..).
+This enhances the wind speed in the coastal zone, most important in semi-enclosed areas (bays, fjords, ..).

 A grid point is considered ice-covered when the concentration exceeds 0.3.
+The ice cover is kept constant thru each model run.

-See also the DMI technical report DMI-WAM Version 4 (pdf) of May 2003.
+DMI-WAM Version 4 (pdf) of May 2003.

 Verification